cbertelegni/download_youtube_py/README.md

 ## TO DO:

-* Make audio files from videos
+* Add speech recognition from audio files

 ## Credits for youtube downloader: